madskristensen/KnownMonikersExplorer/README.md

 ![Context Menu](art/context-menu.png)

 ## Export...
-Export the image moniker to a .png file in the size you specify.
+Export the image moniker to file in the size you specify.
+PNG, JPEG and Gif formats are supported

 ![Export Dialog](art/export-dialog.png)